HARVEST: Contemporary Craft Fair Programme

 10am - 2pm, Friday 17 October 2025

-Weave your own small rug from washed sheep's fleeces sourced from local farms in Aberdeenshire.
-Marguerite Fleming of Westfield Croft will teach you about the tools to be used, how to string the loom, and weave with different fleeces.
+Participants wove their own small rug from washed sheep's fleeces sourced from local farms in Aberdeenshire.
+Marguerite Fleming of Westfield Croft taught the group about the tools to use, how to string the loom, and weave with different fleeces.

 Price: £70